codescape/bitvunit/README.md

 Rules
 -------------

-For a list of all rules currently supported by BitvUnit please refer to the RuleSet [all-rules.xml](https://github.com/codescape/bitvunit/blob/master/src/main/resources/rulesets/all-rules.xml) which lists all rules.
+For a list of all rules that are supported please refer to the XML rule set called [all-rules.xml](https://github.com/codescape/bitvunit/blob/master/src/main/resources/rulesets/all-rules.xml) where all supported rules have to be maintained in oder to make all tests in the test suite of this framework pass.

 Change Log
 -------------